 Part 3 of our goal is the trickiest one: how would we specify that the filter should apply to any folder located on a removable drive?
 We could do it using the drive letters: when someone attaches a drive to a computer, Windows creates a drive letter for it.
 The problem is, however, that it is difficult if not impossible to predict which letter would be assigned to any specific drive.
 Usually Windows does it sequentially, but the user can change the drive letter, and what if the user attaches several removable drives at once?

-We could list all possible drive letters in the Apply to Folders box, but instead of that, it’s easier to specify which drive(s) and folder(s) the filter should NOT apply to.
+We could list all possible drive letters in the Apply to locations box, but instead of that, it's easier to specify which drive(s) and folder(s) the filter should NOT apply to.
 Most computers have a single hard drive, C:, so if we specify that a filter should apply to any drive but C: that would work for our goal.
-That’s why we used the mask C:* in the Except folders box of our filter: it would exclude any folder that starts with C: from the scope of the filter, just what we want.
+That's why we used the mask C:* in the Except locations box of our filter: it would exclude any folder that starts with C: from the scope of the filter, just what we want.

-The final mask of the Except folders box, *:\RECYCLE.BIN, excludes the Recycle Bin folder on any drive from the scope of the filter.
+The final mask of the Except locations box, *:\RECYCLE.BIN, excludes the Recycle Bin folder on any drive from the scope of the filter.
 If it were not there, then Windows would not be able to access the Recycle Bin folders on the removable drives, and it would probably make it complain that the Recycle Bin on each removable drive is corrupted.
 To avoid such problems, we exclude the Recycle bin folder from the scope of the filter, so Windows would have an unrestricted access to it.

 Now, if there are other drives permanently attached to the computer and you want the users to be able to use such drives without restrictions, you should add the appropriate masks to the Except folders box, too.
 (You can separate masks with comas, semicolons, or line breaks).
 For example, if your computer has a DVD drive that has the drive letter D: and you want the users to use the DVD drive without restrictions, modify the content of the Except folders box to read as follows: (Press the [...] button to modify the content of the box.)